 Do you find it difficult to fall asleep?

-Do you find yourself awake in the night and struggling to return to sleep?
+Do you wake in the night and struggle to return to sleep?

 Do you dread going to bed or worry about your sleep?

 Is poor sleep affecting your mood or quality of life?